The Amazon

 Sloths

-• Are three times stronger than us
+• They are three times stronger than us

 • Take 30 days to digest a leaf

-• No one knows how long they live and without sloths, there would be no avocados
+• No one knows how long they live, and without sloths, there would be no avocados

 The Meeting of the Waters

-• The point at which the Rio Negro River and Rio Solimões River meet to form the mighty Amazon
+• The point at which the Rio Negro River and the Rio Solimões River meet to form the mighty Amazon

 • The effect is that these 2 rivers run alongside each other for miles, stubbornly refusing to unite, in a marvel of nature that is visible from space.